SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/morphosyntactic-alignment.md

 #### active

-⟮＿active alignment＿⟯ may be ⟮＿split-S＿⟯ or ⟮c_;＿fluid-S＿⟯ »⟮Split-S/Fluid⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the agenthood of A1 of v=1⟯ ⟮has calcified into two classes of ＿verblikes＿⟯/⟮can be chosen by the speaker for effect⟯
+⟮＿active alignment＿⟯ may be ⟮＿split-S＿⟯ or ⟮c_;＿fluid-S＿⟯ »⟮Split-S/Fluid⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the agenthood of A(1) of v=1⟯ ⟮has calcified into two classes of ＿verblikes＿⟯/⟮can be chosen by the speaker for effect⟯

-## A2A3 morphosyntacitic alignment
+## A(2)A(3) morphosyntacitic alignment

 ### basics

-»⟮A2A3 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntacitc alignment＿⟯ concerned with ＿verblikes＿ with ⟮＿valencies＿ of 2 and 3⟯
-⟮＿A2A3 morphosyntactic alignment＿⟯ may be ⟮＿dative＿⟯ or ⟮＿dechticaetiative＿⟯.
+⟮＿A(2)A(3) morphosyntactic alignment＿⟯ may be ⟮＿dative＿⟯ or ⟮＿dechticaetiative＿⟯.

 ### syn